schemacrawler/SchemaCrawler-Report-Maven-Plugin-Usage-Example/.github/README.md

 1. Make sure [Apache Maven](https://maven.apache.org/) is installed, and on your path.
 2. Open a command shell in the project directory.
-3. Start the test database server.
-Run `mvn antrun:run`
-4. Open another command shell in the project directory.
-5. Create the site with the SchemaCrawler report.
+3. Create the site with the SchemaCrawler report.
 Run `mvn clean site`
-6. Look at the generated site in `target/site`
+4. Look at the generated site in `target/site`
-7. Look at `pom.xml` in the project directory for details on how to use the [SchemaCrawler Report Maven Plugin](https://github.com/schemacrawler/SchemaCrawler-Report-Maven-Plugin)
+5. Look at `pom.xml` in the project directory for details on how to use the [SchemaCrawler Report Maven Plugin](https://github.com/schemacrawler/SchemaCrawler-Report-Maven-Plugin)